JoseAlvarezHernandez/teamknowlogy-test/README.md

 ```sh
 npm install
 ```
-After installing dependencies you must configure your environment variables, because we are using them in database connection.
+After installing dependencies you must configure your environment variables,  it's only one but very important because we are using it in database connection.
 Visual Studio Code supports variable substitution in [Debugging](https://code.visualstudio.com/docs/editor/debugging) and [Task](https://code.visualstudio.com/docs/editor/tasks) configuration files.
 Variable substitution is supported inside key and value strings in `launch.json` and `tasks.json` files using **${variableName}** syntax.

+variable name : `db`

 You can find more information about it in [VS CODE](https://code.visualstudio.com/docs/editor/variables-reference).